dwyfrequency/Fullstack-Academy-Notes/README.md

 - Notes:

   - Node: lets us write javascript on the server.
-It uses the V8 engine to compile our js to machine code.
+It uses the V8 engine to compile<br /> our js to machine code.
 Allows for new environments for our javascript aside from the browser.
     - when typing node keyword on our command line, it takes the js code creates a node process
-    - Node modules: file/library of js code that runs specifically in the node ecosystem.
+    - Node modules: file/library of js code that runs specifically in the node <br /> ecosystem.
 Allows for separation of concerns
       - each file represents a module
       - a module has its own "global" object called "module" (similar to window in the browser, except each module has its own unique module)
       - each module has a property called "exports" (`module.exports`) using a special func called `require`